raymondworkshop/old.myblog/_posts/2017-12-10-the-practice-of-programming.md

 ---
 layout: post
-title: "The Open-source community"
+title: "The Practice of Programming"
-date: 2017-11-07
+date: 2017-12-20
 comments: true
-categories: [draft]
+categories: [learning]
-abstract: "The Open-source community"
+abstract: "The Practice of Programming"
 ---